College of Arts and Sciences

 - PhD Student, University of Connecticut

 The faculty within the Department of Biology are focused on student success and encourage students to work them on a variety of research projects.
 View the biology program faculty

 Paola Sacchetti, PhD

-Assistant Professor, Director of Neuroscience,
+Associate Professor, Director of Neuroscience,

 Professor Sacchetti’s research focuses on neuroscience and molecular biology and how transcription factors control expression of genes important for the development of brain cells.

 In particular I focus on dopamine neurons, the cells that die in patients affected by Parkinson's disease.
 My aim is to understand how normal cells develop and which genes and regulators are essential for the life of dopamine cells in order to better understand what happens during the disease state.